 It was 1:27 a.m.—the moment when crickets hand the soundtrack over to distant tricycle engines.
 I woke to a ding from the security app, squinted at the phone, and saw… nothing.
 Just a dull, milky haze where my front gate should have been.
 “Probably fog,” I mumbled, rolling over.
 Morning proved me wrong.
 A rogue delivery rider had leaned a parcel against the gate, and—because my infrared LEDs had bounced off raindrops and dust—my pricey camera had recorded zero usable footage.
 It might as well have been a watercolor painting.

 That blurred disaster kicked off a months-long note-taking frenzy.
 Every glitch, every false alert, every “Why is this thing not working?” moment went into a running list.
+Or should I buy a new one from the top cctv camera list?
 Consider this your shortcut through my learning curve: the most common CCTV problems Filipino homeowners run into, plus the fixes that work (without a Ph.D. in networking).

 Editor